 Garcia Park is near the middle of the SBT, use this point to shuttle the western half of the trail back into Taos, or to ride Heaven on Earth or Mondragon Canyon.
 For the classic ride in it's entirety, use the access point from FR 76 south of Angel Fire.

 There is some climbing from each access point that requires some hike-a-bike for most people.
 After these sections, the rest of the climbs are pretty easy.
 The descents are rocky in places but not too technical, very smooth and flowy in others, and the views are great.
-About half way you'll come to a meadow and cross a forest road.
-The trail continues on the other side of the road to the west.
-It winds through some meadows and climbs into the aspens for a little while, then resumes the descent down through the ponderosa pines.
+When you reach Garcia Park, the trail continues a few hundred feet down the road to the west.
+It winds through some meadows and climbs into the aspens for a little while, then resumes the descent down through the conifer forests.
 The last few miles are much more technical and steep, so watch out here, you'll know it when you get there.
 At the bottom, cross the creek and arrive at the El Nogal trailhead by the highway.

 This ride is normally done as a shuttle, some have ridden it as an out-and-back from Taos in a long day.
 There is no potable water on the trail, so bring plenty, and watch out for afternoon thunderstorms during Summer.